Rights After a Bus/Train Injury (Common Carriers)

 History of Extraordinary Care

 Common carrier accident liability is synonymous with extraordinary care and is rooted in English Common Law, according to some.
 At Common Law, a carrier of goods was absolutely responsible for any damages to those goods.
 In the 1839 case of Stokes v.
-Saltonsall, the United States Supreme Court applied the heightened duty of care attached to a carrier of goods to a common carrier of people.
+Saltonstall, the United States Supreme Court applied the heightened duty of care attached to a carrier of goods to a common carrier of people.

 Defining Extraordinary Care